GustaveHerve/agbe/README.md

 ### Frameworks
-I used the following technologies and frameworks to make AGBE:
+I used the following technologies and frameworks to make GemuProject:
 - C language
 - [SDL2](https://www.libsdl.org/) for rendering, input and audio